Day Dreamer by

 I love old movies and will watch favorites when I am home alone.
 I go back to certain tried and true movies again and again; high romance, period pieces, costume dramas.
 I love the fantasy; not always happy endings, but some satisfaction and usually it all works out in the end.

 Boredom?
-My mind is too busy to allow it.
-It is just escape from the real world for me.
+No, just a born day-dreamer.
+My mind is too busy to allow it to become bored.
+I just love to escape from the real world.
 All one needs is a vivid imagination.

 Retired from software sales long ago, two grown children.
 Theater major in college.
 Singer still, arts lover, involved in art museums locally (Greater Boston area).
 Originally from Detroit area.